Nicolasaponteb/colorSelector/README.md

 ### Built with

-The project was built using the Swift programming language in Xcode.
+The project was built using the Swift programming language in Xcode and using UIKit framework.
 Git was used for version management.

 ## Important Code